 What is trust?

 In the workplace, every employee is an interdependent part of the whole organization.
 We rely on each other to contribute to its success.
-Because a company’s employees are interlinked, we support, complement, or enhance the efforts of each other.
+Because a company’s employees are interlinked, we support, complement, or enhance each other’s efforts.
 To achieve personal and company-wide success, we need to do what we say we will do when we say we will do it and at a good quality.
 Trust exists when employees can rely on one another.

 Why is trust important in the workplace?

-With robust and mutual trust, individuals do not engage in playing the blame game, but instead, they take responsibility for their actions.
+With robust and mutual trust, individuals do not play the blame game, but instead, they take responsibility for their actions.
 And if they make a mistake, colleagues are much more willing to pitch in and help fix it.
 With strong trust, employees support each other’s efforts, ensuring the success of the entire team.

-Also, employees waste time and energy contemplating the behaviors and intentions of co-workers when there is a lack of trust.
+Also, employees waste time and energy, contemplating co-workers’ behaviors and intentions when there is a lack of trust.
 In a trusting environment, employees focus on how to achieve shared objectives and finish the tasks at hand, which is a much more productive use of time.
-Trust creates an open environment where employees feel comfortable sharing their struggles and asking for help so to reach their potential.
+Trust creates an open environment where employees feel comfortable sharing their struggles and asking for help to reach their potential.

 Be a Trusted Colleague